 Reduce your food waste by not buying unnecessary items that go off in your fridge, eating leftovers for lunch the following day or having a leftover night, where you use up all the leftovers in your fridge.
 If you have a substantial amount of something left over, freeze it for a future meal.

 15. Take meals to work

 If you purchased a coffee and a sandwich every weekday it would cost you in the region of R70-R100 per day.
 Over a month that would be R1400, over a year that would be R16 800.
 By bringing a sandwich to work and drinking the coffee at work you could save most of that.
 Save your budget for a treat on Fridays, and bring leftovers the rest of the week.

 16. Kids lunch boxes

 My kids love small bags of snacks.
-I would buy them because they are portable, and easy to pack.
-The problem is that they are not always that healthy and usually much more expensive (also worse for the environment).
+I would buy them because they are portable and easy to pack.
+The problem is that they are not always that healthy and are usually much more expensive (also worse for the environment).
 Instead, consider buying a big bag of snacks and packing a lunch box.
 Again, only slightly more effort, but quite a big saving.

 17. Don’t shop hungry (or with your children)

 This is often suggested because when you are hungry you tend to buy more food (more readily available calories like high sugar and convenience foods).
 I recommend also leaving your children behind, they tend to request a treat and we seldom get out without buying at least one extra thing for each child.